Hey there, New Britain! Let's get started with what's happening in and around town. Read on and stay in the loop. ☀️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: They lactose!
-(Thank you Courtney S. for sending it in!)
+The answer to today's riddle: Smiles, because it has a mile between “s”.
+(Thank you Sharon M. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!